-Last summer the Seminar offered more than a dozen courses in British literature, politics, law, and culture.
-This summer, we will be adding a course in Communication.
-Most major courses employ the Oxford tutorial system in which students meet regularly with their tutors in small groups.
+Last summer the Seminar offered courses in British literature, history politics, law, and culture.
+We have recently added a course in marketing.
+This summer, we will be adding a course in economics.
+Most courses employ the Oxford tutorial system in which students meet regularly with their tutors in small groups.
 Seminar tutors are all experienced scholars either currently teaching at Oxford University or with experience teaching there in the past.
-During the summer 2015 Seminar, the average major course enrolled eight students.
+During the summer 2016 Seminar, the average course enrolled nine students.

 All Seminar students reside at Trinity College, many of them living in a quadrangle designed by Sir Christopher Wren in the seventeenth century.
 The College's spacious gardens, among the finest in Oxford, provide a beautiful setting for conversation, reading or a casual stroll.
 Meals are served in the College Dining Hall, constructed in 1618.
 The meal plan includes five dinners--Sunday through Thursday nights--and breakfast seven days per week.
 Social and intellectual life extends beyond the College walls, and Oxford itself has all the cultural vibrancy expected of one of the world's great university towns.
 Streets rich in literary and historical significance meander among the University's thirty-nine colleges.
 During any summer week, one can find concerts in college chapels and plays produced in college gardens.
 Coffee shops, pubs, bookstores, churches, and gardens all lie just outside the College gates.
 Blocks away from Trinity College are the University Parks, with beautiful trails for running and jogging, fields for pick-up soccer, and other recreational opportunities.
 For those who need a harder work-out, Oxford has several gyms that offer short-term memberships.